ashbymichael/News/05fe121a-9152-4bfc-a80a-1a7cc0f93976/content.md

 The Summer Academy curriculum is built by our in-house Curriculum team.
 Your job as an Instructor is to guide students through our curriculum as they progress through the product development lifecycle, from refining a game idea to submitting a finished game to the App Store.
 You will be directly responsible for the success of a group of 10-15 students and will also help other students at your location with their games as needed.

-This is a Full Time position from June 6 - August 18th in San Francisco, Sunnyvale, New York City, or Los Angeles.
+This is a Full Time position from June 6 - August 18th in San Francisco, Sunnyvale, Los Angeles, or New York City.

 The Summer Academy Instructor position is a highly unique and rewarding role.
 Read more about the experience from past Instructors: https://www.makeschool.com/blog/transforming-computer-science-education-one-instructor-at-a-time